 Thank goodness modern technology has devised methods of wrenching the nearly digestible fats from all kinds of items that humans never had the option to eat before and bleaching and otherwise treating them to disguise their stench and unpalatability.
 And thank goodness that modern marketing has managed to convince people that good health is impossible without them!
 Gee, just think what the human race was missing all those hundreds of thousands of years before we figured out how to choke down canola oil, soybean oil and cottonseed oil.

 The flavor of ghee is similar to butter, but the profile is somewhat different because of the absence of milk solids.
 The “milky” flavors are gone.
 That, and a slightly crystalline texture, makes it less suited than butter for buttering bread tableside.
 That is, butter, with all its additional components, is creamier than just the butterfat all by itself.

 In ghee, the nutty, buttery qualities are closer to the fore.
 With enough cooking time, a pleasant toasty quality develops

-Besides using it in Indian recipes that call for it specifically, I love it for basic cooked greens or any sauteed vegetables.
-Try it with green beans, mushroom and diced red bell peppers, for instance.
+Besides using it in Indian recipes that call for it specifically, Try it with green beans, mushroom and diced red bell peppers, for instance.
 Mmmm, it’s warm and soothing — it just feels nourishing.
 Add a little garlic and you’re over the top.
 In a good way.

 Premium butter is a great choice here.
 No matter what kind of butter you start out with, the fat is all that will be left when you’re done.
 You might as well buy something that contains more of what you’ll be keeping in the first place.
 That is, regular butter has more of what you’re getting rid of by making ghee.
 Really cheap butter might have even more.